-The Lightbox is the museum partner of London Art Fair 2017, presenting major works from The Ingram Collection in a unique exhibition ‘Ten Years: A Century of Art’, at the Fair in January.
+The Lightbox was the museum partner of London Art Fair 2017 and presented major works from The Ingram Collection in a unique exhibition titled ‘Ten Years: A Century of Art’, at the Fair.

-With The Lightbox celebrating its tenth anniversary since opening in 2007, the exhibition will include key works by twentieth century artists such as Henri Gaudier-Brzeska, Barbara Hepworth, Henry Moore, Ben Nicholson and Eric Ravilious.
-Curated by Peter Hall (Curator, The Lightbox) and Jo Baring (Curator, The Ingram Collection) the display will demonstrate the breadth, depth and quality of The Ingram Collection spanning a century rich in artistic innovation and discovery.
+With The Lightbox celebrating its tenth anniversary since opening in 2007, the exhibition included key works by twentieth century artists such as Henri Gaudier-Brzeska, Barbara Hepworth, Henry Moore, Ben Nicholson and Eric Ravilious.
+Curated by Peter Hall (Curator, The Lightbox) and Jo Baring (Curator, The Ingram Collection) the display demonstrated the breadth, depth and quality of The Ingram Collection spanning a century rich in artistic innovation and discovery.

 Ten Years: A Century of Art